viernes, 1 de diciembre de 1989

 (Pintura del artista ruso Serge Marshennikov)

-that I was just an ornament that you had
+that I was only an ornament you kept,

-and that when you turned honey, I became a bear;
+and when you turned to honey, I became a bear;

-and that you were the sweet coconut water.
+and you were the sweet water of coconut.

 and that with your words you deceived me.

-and that to your soul my lyre moistened.
+and that my lyre once softened your soul.

-that if I am crazy you are my madness;
+if I am mad, you are my madness;

-If I am a fool, you are my nonsense.
+if I am a fool, you are my folly.

 viernes, 19 de mayo de 1989